 Tip 10: Strengthen the bond

 The reason why women are reluctant to let their husbands go out with their friends is poor trust.
 One way to increase it is to spend quality time when you are together.
-It helps couples reaffirm his commitment.
+It helps couples reaffirm their commitment.

 What activities does he typically engage in when he goes out with his friends?